yooperjb/E-commerce/README.md

 A sample video showing the application in action can be viewed [here](https://drive.google.com/file/d/11WW2QnXges_GPkAg4PLw6mY6wf_Z2gI7/view?usp=sharing).
 The project repository can be found on [github](https://github.com/yooperjb/E-commerce).

 ## <a name=install></a>Installation Requirements
-Employee Tracker requires [node.js](https://nodejs.org/en/) which must be installed prior to using the application.
+E-commerce backend requires [node.js](https://nodejs.org/en/) which must be installed prior to using the application.
 There are also package dependencies required which can be installed using the following at root:

 ```
 npm install
 ```
 The application uses [MySQL](https://dev.mysql.com/downloads/) database which must also be installed to use.
-There are schema.sql and seed.sql files that can be used to build and populate a sample working product database.
+There are schema.sql and seed files that can be used to build and populate a sample working product database.

 ### <a name=npm></a>NPM Packages
 * [mysql2](https://www.npmjs.com/package/mysql2) - MySQL Node.js client